fabianlee/tf-module-for-conditional/README.md

 blog:

-If you have a group of related resources that need a conditional added (count OR for_each) to limit their inclusion, consider making them part of a module.
+If you have a group of related Terraform resources that need a conditional added (count OR for_each) to limit their inclusion, consider making them part of a module.
 Then you only need to add the conditional to the module definition.